Frequently Asked Questions

 Digital records did not exist when ‘classic cars’ were first produced.
 CARPROOF will have access to any available records.
 While these records can go back as far as 30 years, we can make no guarantees as to what information is available.

-- Can I run a CARPROOF report on a boat?
+- Can I run a CARPROOF report on a boat or trailer?

 - What should I do if the information on my CARPROOF report is different than what I was told by the seller?